I am a long time reader of Rizal's literature and an avid writer of literary criticism.

 At the sumptuous dinner that night under a decorated kiosk, a sad incident occurred.
 The arrogant Padre Damaso, speaking in the presence of many guests, insulted the memory of Ibarra’s father.
 Ibarra jumped to his seat, knocked down the fat friar with his fist, and then seized a sharp knife.
 He would have killed the friar, were it not for the timely intervention of Maria Clara.

 Elias and his sister left Tayabas to hide their shame in another place.
 One day the sister disappeared.
 Elias roamed from place to place, looking for her.
-He heard later that a girl answering to his sister’s description, was found died on the beach of San Diego.
+He heard later that a girl answering to his sister’s description was found dead on the beach of San Diego.
 Since then, Elias lived a vagabond life, wandering from province to province – until he met Ibarra.

 Elias seriously wounded, reached the shore and staggered into the forest.
 He met a boy, Basilio, who was weeping over his mother’s dead body.
 He told Basilio to make a pyre on which their bodies (his and Sisa) were to be burned to ashes.
 It was Christmas eve, and the moon gleamed softly in the sky.
 Basilio prepared the funeral pyre.
 As life’s breath slowly left his body.
 Elias looked toward the east and murmured: “I die without seeing the dawn brighten over my native land.”
 You, who have it to see, welcome it!
 And forget not those who have fallen during the night.

-The novel has an epilogue which recounts what happened to the other characters.
+The novel has an epilogue that recounts what happened to the other characters.
 Maria Clara, out of her loyalty to the memory of Ibarra, the man she truly loved, entered the Santa Clara nunnery.
 Padre Salvi left the parish of San Diego and became a chaplain of the nunnery.
 Padre Damaso was transferred to a remote province, but the next morning he was found dead in his bedroom.
-Capitan Tiago the former genial host and generous patron of the church became an opium addict and a human wreck.
-Doña Victorina, still henpecking poor Don Tiburcio, had taken to wearing eye-glasses because of weakening eyesight.
+Capitan Tiago, the former genial host and generous patron of the church, became an opium addict and a human wreck.
+Doña Victorina, still henpecking poor Don Tiburcio, had taken to wearing eyeglasses because of weakening eyesight.
 Linares, who failed to win Maria Clara’s affection, died of dysentery and was buried in Paco cemetery.

 The novel ends with Maria Clara, an unhappy nun in Santa Clara nunnery – forever lost to the world.